To organise and oversee all aspects of the on-site activity programme at the designated Summer School.

 To manage the activity team (Leisure Coordinators, Activity Leaders, House Parents and Teachers) in conjunction with the Excursions Manager to ensure the smooth delivery of the LAL Summer School programme as sold by Head Office, including:

-- Training the activity team in accordance with LAL policies and procedures; ensuing that all staff meet the standard expected of them.
+- Training the activity team in accordance with LAL policies and procedures; ensuring that all staff meet the standard expected of them.

 - Working closely with the Excursions Manager and any Leisure Co-ordinators, sharing tasks in order to ensure the delivery of a well-organised, well-structured leisure programme.

-- Ensuring the activity team have the information and equipment they need in order to perform their roles well, including important health and safety information (e.g. risk assessment conclusions).
+- Ensuring the activity team have the information and equipment they need in order to perform their roles well, including important health and safety information (e.g. risk assessment).

 - Managing the suitable allocation of staff to activities, excursions and transfers in liaison with other senior members of summer school staff.